sustc-xylab/FUNpore/README.md

 # FUNpore

-FUNpore is designed to do **frame-shift correction of nanopore 1D/2D reads (fasta format)** and  then carried out taxonomic annotation of the corrected reads with **taxator-tk and KRAKEN**
+FUNpore is designed to do **frame-shift correction of nanopore 1D/2D reads (fasta format)** and  then carried out taxonomic annotation of the corrected reads with **taxator-tk and KRAKEN**.
+Please read this manual carefully to avoid unnecessary errors for FUNpore implementation.

 Author: Yu XIA